-The estimate of total economic effect, including direct and multiplier effects from the construction phase, is approximately \$7.33 billion to \$10.43 billion in this region, depending on the project alternative, measured in constant 2018 dollars.
-Alternative 3 would yield the highest regional economic impact, roughly 42 percent greater than Alternative 4, which would have the lowest cost and employment impact.
-The estimate for direct spending for construction labor and materials ranges from \$5.21 billion to \$7.42 billion, and the remaining spending represents indirect spending on labor and materials by companies in the supply chain for construction (e.g., wholesalers of concrete or lessors of construction equipment), as well as induced spending in industries required to serve the households of construction and indirect labor workers (e.g., retail, entertainment, healthcare).
-During the peak year of construction (2024), direct spending on the project alternative.
+The estimate of total economic effect, including direct and multiplier effects from the construction phase, is approximately \$1.26 billion to \$2.87 billion in the region, depending on the project alternative, measured in constant 2021 dollars.
+Alternative B (Viaduct to Scott Boulevard) would yield the highest regional economic impact, roughly 127 percent greater than Alternative A, which would have the lowest cost and employment impact.
+The estimate for direct spending for construction labor and materials in the RSA ranges from \$868 million to \$1.97 billion, and the remaining spending represents "indirect" spending on labor and materials by companies in the supply chain for construction (e.g., wholesalers of concrete or lessors of construction equipment), as well as induced spending in industries required to serve the households of construction and indirect labor workers (e.g., retail, entertainment, healthcare).
+During the peak year of construction (2024), direct spending is estimated to support between 750 and 1,700 construction-related job-years.1 depending on the project alternative.

-By 2040, the ongoing project operations would support an estimated \$210 million per year in economic activity within the regional economy.
-Again, this economic activity would represent direct spending by the California High-Speed Rail Authority (Authority) on labor and materials for operations and maintenance, as well as indirect spending by supply-chain industries and induced spending in household-serving industries.
-Phase I project operations are projected to support 1,110 jobs annually in the RSA, including 600 workers directly employed by the Authority or its vendors.
-Spending and employment associated with operations would not vary substantially among the project alternatives because of similar guideway lengths and the same number of stations and types of maintenance facilities.
+By 2040, ongoing project operations would support an estimated \$156 million per year in economic activity within the regional economy.
+This economic activity would represent direct spending by the California High-Speed Rail Authority (Authority) on labor and materials for operations and maintenance, as well as indirect spending by supply-chain industries and induced spending in household-serving industries.
+Once Phase I is operational, the project is projected to support an estimated 920 jobs annually in the RSA, including about 380 workers directly employed by the Authority or its vendors.
+Spending and employment associated with operations would not vary substantially among the three project alternatives because of similar guideway lengths and the same number of stations and maintenance facilities.